cabal-club/cable-core.js/indexes-sketching.md

         !state!<channel>!topic -> <hash>
     * if fully persuing this route: include convenience method that returns cablegram pointed to by hash, in addition to methods that only return a list of hashes
+    note: this does not handle the case of answering a historic (give all history you have) channel state req
 * posts: map channel name+time to {post/text, post/delete} hash
     !chat!text!<channel>!<ts> -> <hash>
     do secondary topological sort after retrieving posts?